(2) Scope 2-Emissions: Market- und Location-Based Approach

 • Market-based enables companies to make their renewable energy purchasing strategies transparent and show the impact their decisions have on reducing emissions.

-No double counting of emissions in Scope 2
+Transparent indication of emissions in Scope 2

 Was this article helpful?